mihatorikei/codeigniter-vitejs/README.md

 php spark vite:init
 ```

-our body `spark` will handle the rest for you 🙃
+our buddy `spark` will handle the rest for you 🙃

 ## Getting Started:
 - Install your node dependencies: `npm install`